Kessel, Penguins break through vs. Senators in Game 2 win

 Pittsburgh Penguins forward Phil Kessel seemed upset for parts of Game 2 of the Eastern Conference Final against the Ottawa Senators.

-Television cameras often caught Kessel yelling around his team’s bench as Ottawa slowed Pittsburgh’s attack for a majority of the game.
+Television cameras often caught Kessel yelling around his team’s bench as Ottawa turned away Pittsburgh’s attack for a majority of the game.
 Eventually, Kessel channeled his anger at the Senators and scored the game-winner in a 1-0 victory that tied the series at 1-1.

 Kessel’s goal came at the 13:05 mark of the third period.
 His initial shot was blocked by Senators forward Jean-Gabriel Pageau before Kessel buried a second opportunity.